b-lukaszuk/RJ_BS_eng/contents/association_and_prediction.md

 sc(s1)
 ```

-Write a function that return the minimal adequate model.
+Write a function that returns the minimal adequate model.

 ```
 # return a minimal adequate (linear) model